Roxburgh Park railway station

-Roxburgh Park railway station is a commuter railway station on the Craigieburn line, part of the Melbourne railway network.
+Roxburgh Park station is a railway station operated by Metro Trains Melbourne on the Craigieburn line, part of the Melbourne rail network.
 It serves the northern suburb of Roxburgh Park in Melbourne, Victoria, Australia.
-Roxburgh Park station is a ground-level unstaffed station, featuring an island platform.
+Roxburgh Park is a ground-level unstaffed station, featuring an island platform with two faces.
 It opened on 21 September 2007.

 The station was provided as part of the extension of electrified services from Broadmeadows to Craigieburn.
 The North East-bound (down) line was slewed to the west, to permit an island platform to be built between the two tracks of the broad gauge main line.
 It was built just north of the site of the former Somerton station, which was closed to passengers in 1960.
 However, a standard gauge crossing loop to the east of the station retains the Somerton name, as did a former adjacent goods yard.